 OneDrive Files on Demand

-The Files On-Demand feature works exactly like placeholders did.
+The Files On-Demand feature works exactly as placeholders did.
 Select a file that is represented by a placeholder, and it will be downloaded automatically and then opened in the default program.
-In earlier Windows versions, OneDrive presented what were known as placeholders, in File Explorer, for every single file you had stored in OneDrive.
-In more recent versions, you have to choose exactly which folders you wanted synced.
+In earlier Windows versions, OneDrive presented what was known as placeholders, in File Explorer, for every single file you had stored in OneDrive.
+In more recent versions, you have to choose exactly which folders you wanted to be synced.
 With Fall Creators Update, Microsoft has sort of brought back placeholders, but in a more powerful and integrated way.

 OneDrive Files on Demand will show all your files in File Explorer, but they’ll be marked with status icons indicating where they live.
 So a file that’s only in the cloud will, logically, show a cloud icon, while one that’s been synced will show a green checkmark.
 It’s similar to some online backup services, but more integrated into the system.

 Like with Movie Maker, you will be able to drop in music and transitions as you edit your videos.
-Users may change music, filters and cuts, and Windows Story Remix features a simple and easy to use editor to customize the story further.
+Users may change music, filters, and cuts, and Windows Story Remix features a simple and easy-to-use editor to customize the story further.
 Microsoft showed a very cool demo of a 3D fireball object actually following a soccer ball and exploding at the goal.
-Story Remix also lets you write on top of video, and your writing can follow an object in the movie.
-For more, see my hands on with Story Remix at Build.
+Story Remix also lets you write on top of the video, and your writing can follow an object in the movie.
+For more, see my hands-on with Story Remix at Build.

 Pick Up Where You Left Off

 The name says it all.
 But note that this is also cross-platform and makes use of Cortana.
 For example, if you were working on a Word document on your iPhone or Android device or browsing a site, Cortana can pop up a notification asking if you want to continue on your PC—and vice versa.
 The feature also works with apps and websites.
 Microsoft even added a top-level icon in the Settings app to help you get this mobile integration working.